-On 26 June 2014 Commission Delegated Regulation (EU) No 604/2014 of 4 March 2014 supplementing Directive 2013/36/EU of the European Parliament and of the Council with regard to regulatory technical standards with respect to qualitative and appropriate quantitative criteria to identify categories of staff whose professional activities have a material impact on an institution's risk profile came into force.

-Therefore in 2014 Bank analyzed the roles and the responsibilities of its employees in relation to the key manageable risks in the Bank as well as quantitative and qualitative criteria described in Commission Delegated Regulation and on this basis set the list of management staff, approved by the Supervisory Board, which has a material impact on the risk profile of the Bank and therefore should be the subject to the provisions of the Policy.
-Bank was supported in this process by "Clifford Chance Janicka, Krużewski, Namiotkiewicz i wspólnicy spółka komandytowa".
+In 2015 the Bank and DMBH analyzed the roles and the responsibilities of their employees in relation to the key manageable risks in the Bank and DMBH as well as quantitative and qualitative criteria described in Commission Delegated Regulation (EU) No 604/2014 of 4 March 2014 supplementing Directive 2013/36/EU of the European Parliament and of the Council with regard to regulatory technical standards with respect to qualitative and appropriate quantitative criteria to identify categories of staff whose professional activities have a material impact on an institution's risk profile and on this basis set the list of management staff, approved by the Supervisory Board of the Bank and DMBH, which has a material impact on the risk profile of the Bank or DMBH accordingly and therefore should be the subject to the provisions of the Policy.
 The list of the employees under the Policy includes:

-- President, Vice-Presidents and the Member of the Management Board of the Bank and DMBH. - the members of the Risk and Capital Management Committee, - the members of the Asset-Liability Committee, - the heads of business lines, - management staff responsible for control functions in the Bank, i.d. the head of internal audit, the head of compliance division and the heads of risk management, human resources and legal departments, - other supervisors, whose actions significantly impact assets and liabilities of the Group and which directly influence entering into or changing the contracts and their conditions by the Group, - other employees who met at least one criterion described in Commission Delegated Regulation.
+- President, Vice-Presidents and the Member of the Management Board of the Bank and DMBH, - the members of the Risk and Capital Management Committee, - the members of the Asset-Liability Committee, - the heads of business lines. - management staff responsible for control functions in the Bank, i.e. the head of internal audit, the head of compliance division and the heads of risk management, human resources and legal departments, - other supervisors, whose actions significantly impact assets and liabilities of the Group and which directly influence entering into or changing the contracts and their conditions by the Group, - other employees who met at least one criterion described in Commission Delegated Regulation.

-The philosophy of awarding the persons under the Policy, adopted by the Group, implies the wage differentiation of particular employees based on the financial and non-financial criteria, such as attitude to take risk and assurance of compliance to reflect their current and future contribution and to supplement mechanisms of efficient risk control by limiting the motivation for taking unreasonable risk impacting the Group and its activities and by rewarding the proper balance between risk and rate of return.
-According to this philosophy, the payment of variable remuneration to staff under the Policy depends on both the short-term and long-term evaluation of the individual performance and the financial results of the Bank or DMBH or specific organizational unit, whereby the persons responsible for control functions are not assessed for the financial results.
+The philosophy of awarding the persons under the Variable Remuneration Policy, adopted by the Group, implies the wage differentiation of particular employees based on the financial and non-financial criteria, such as attitude to take risk and assurance of compliance to reflect their current and future contribution and to supplement mechanisms of efficient risk control by limiting the motivation for taking unreasonable risk impacting the Group and its activities and by rewarding the proper balance between risk and rate of return.
+According to this philosophy, the payment of variable remuneration to staff under the Variable Remuneration Policy depends on both the short-term and long-term evaluation of the individual performance and the financial results of the Bank or DMBH or specific organizational unit, whereby the persons responsible for control functions are not assessed for the financial results.
 The assessment of the Bank's results or results of DMBH is based on the data from three financial years, which takes into account the business cycle of the Bank and risk of its economic activities.
 In case of staff employed less for than 3 years when evaluating the Bank's results and results of DMBH the data includes the span of time from the establishing working relationship.
-The variable remuneration for 2014, granted January 20, 2015, was divided into non-deferred and deferred portions.
-The deferred portion was divided into shortterm part which vests after 6-month period and long-term one consisting of three tranches, paid in years 2016, 2017 and 2018.
-Information on adopted solutions was given in Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2014 in the explanatory note 50 "Employee benefits".
+The variable remuneration for 2015, granted January 18, 2016, was divided into non-deferred and deferred portions.
+The deferred portion was divided into short-term part which vests after 6-month period and long-term one consisting of three tranches, paid in years 2017, 2018 and 2019.
+Information on adopted solutions was given in Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2015 in the explanatory note 47 "Employee benefits".